W. Tate Brady: Eponym

 Brady was commemorated for his part in the founding of Tulsa with numerous locations named after him in Tulsa including: Brady Hotel (demolished 1975 after fire), Brady Street (renamed M. B. Brady Street in 2013 and Reconciliation Way in 2019), Brady Heights (renamed The Heights in 2021), Brady Theatre (renamed Tulsa Theater in 2019), Brady Mansion (renamed Skyline Mansion in 2016), and the Brady Arts District (renamed Tulsa Arts District in 2017).

-After journalist Lee Roy Chapman revealed Brady's Ku Klux Klan membership in the early 2010s, the Tusla City Council voted 7–1 to change Brady Street to MB Brady Street to honor Mathew Brady, a famed Civil War photographer who had no ties to Tulsa or Oklahoma.
+After journalist Lee Roy Chapman revealed Brady's Ku Klux Klan membership in the early 2010s, the Tulsa City Council voted 7–1 to change Brady Street to MB Brady Street to honor Mathew Brady, a famed Civil War photographer who had no ties to Tulsa or Oklahoma.
 They also voted to add honorary signs that read "Reconciliation Way" around the Inner Dispersal Loop.

 Brady built a mansion known as "Arlington" that was patterned after the ancestral home of the Lee family in Virginia.
 It later became known as Brady Mansion.
 The mansion was bought by former NFL first-round draft pick and Tulsa native, Felix Jones, in 2016 and is now known as Skyline Mansion.
 It can be seen on the cover of Fire in Little Africa, a groundbreaking album released in May 2021 on Motown's sub-label Black Forum.
 The album consists of original material that was written and recorded by a collective of Oklahoma hip hop artists to commemorate the 100th anniversary of the Tulsa race massacre, which W. Tate Brady took part in organizing, and was recorded over a five-day period in March 2020.
 Studios were set up at the Greenwood Cultural Center and at the Skyline Mansion.

 In September 2017, the Brady Arts District Business Association voted to change the name of the district, north of downtown, to the Tulsa Arts District in order to completely sever ties with the street's original namesake.

 In 2018, the Tulsa City Council voted to rename "Mathew Brady Street" to "Reconciliation Way".
 On December 6, 2018, the Brady Theater (formerly Tulsa Convention Hall and Tulsa Municipal Theater) announced that it is changing its name to The Tulsa Theater in 2019.

 In September 2021, Brady Heights voted to rename itself "The Heights."